mazenalamir/MPC_tuner/README.md

 \dot x = f(x,u,p)
 $$

 in which $p$ is a vector of model's parameters.
-Once this problem is solved the first action $u_0$ is applied to the system and the process is repeated in the next **updating instants**
+Once this problem is solved the first action $u_0$ is applied to the system and the process is repeated in the next **updating instants**.

+The *raison d'être* of this package is that the above equation and principle still leave many undecided choices that might be mandatory to derive a real-time implementatable algorithm.
+The next section describes the implementation parameters that the package helps tuning.

 ## The implementation parameters that are tuned by the MPC_tuner package